UPDATED: May 17, 2021

-NOTICE TO CONTRACT/TEMPORARY EMPLOYEES REGARDING THE NOVEL CORONAVIRUS (COVID-19)*
+NOTICE TO CONTRACT/TEMPORARY EMPLOYEES REGARDING THE CORONAVIRUS (COVID-19)*

 - Practice social distancing wherever possible to minimize contact.